coolguydork/amsco-ap-world-history-study-guide-companion/Unit-5.6/Connections.md

 ## Builds On

 **[[Unit-5.4/Industrialization Spreads Overview|Industrialization Spreads Overview]]**
-Topic 5.4 shows how industrialization spread from Britain to the rest of Europe and the United States, often with significant government support (German state subsidies, US protective tariffs).
+[[Unit-5.4/Industrialization Spreads Overview|Topic 5.4]] shows how industrialization spread from Britain to the rest of Europe and the United States, often with significant government support (German state subsidies, US protective tariffs).
 Topic 5.6 extends this story to non-Western states.
 The key connection: the further from Britain and the later the industrialization, the *more* government direction was required.
 Japan is the extreme case of this pattern.

 **[[Unit-5.3/Industrial Revolution Begins Overview|Industrial Revolution Begins Overview]]** Britain's laissez-faire, private-market model (see [[Unit-5.3/Industrial Revolution Begins Overview|Industrial Revolution Begins Overview]]) is the explicit contrast for Topic 5.6.
 The AP exam will ask you to compare British industrialization (bottom-up, private) with Japanese industrialization (top-down, state-directed).
 Know both sides cold.